-Given our strong content production and distribution capabilities, we are able to attract well-known drama series screenwriters to develop screenplays for us. iQIYI is an innovative market-leading online entertainment service provider in China and produces popular, trend-setting original content, including drama series.
+Given the strong content production and distribution capabilities, the Group is able to attract well-known drama series screenwriters to develop screenplays for it. iQIYI is an innovative market-leading online entertainment service provider in China and produces popular, trend-setting original content, including drama series.
 It has massive demands for high-quality creative works which could in turn enhance its user experience and attract more customers to its online platforms.
-As such, our services provided to iQIYI under the Screenplays Development Framework Agreement are in the ordinary and usual course of our business.
-We believe that, through entering into the Screenplays Development Framework Agreement, the creative works provided by our Group to iQIYI could be widely distributed through subsequent adaption thereof into films, television series and web series, thereby enhancing the popularity of our Group's content products and unleashing the monetization potential of our Group's intellectual property.
-In addition, the terms offered by our Group to iQIYI under the existing underlying agreements are no more favorable than those offered to our other customers which are Independent Third Parties, and we charge iQIYI screenplay development service fee with reference to the prevailing market price which is no less than those offered to our other independent customers, and various related commercial factors, hence our screenplay development services provided to iQIYI are profitable and are in the interests of our Group and the Shareholders as a whole.
+As such, the services provided to iQIYI under the Screenplays Development Framework Agreement are in the ordinary and usual course of the Group's business.
+The Group believes that, through entering into the Screenplays Development Framework Agreement, the creative works provided by the Group to iQIYI could be widely distributed through subsequent adaption thereof into films, television series and web series, thereby enhancing the popularity of the Group's content products and unleashing the monetisation potential of the Group's intellectual property.
+In addition, the terms offered by the Group to iQIYI under the existing underlying agreements are no more favorable than those offered to its other customers which are Independent Third Parties, and it charges iQIYI screenplay development service fees with reference to the prevailing market price which is no less than those offered to its other independent customers, and various related commercial factors, hence the screenplay development services provided to iQIYI are profitable and are in the interests of the Group and its Shareholders as a whole.

-The screenplay development fees we charge iQIYI shall be determined after arm's length negotiation between the parties with reference to the prevailing market price and various related commercial factors, including the nature, popularity, quality and commercial potential of the relevant IP.
+The screenplay development fees the Group charges iQIYI shall be determined after arm's length negotiation between the parties with reference to the prevailing market price and various related commercial factors, including the nature, popularity, quality and commercial potential of the relevant IP.